planship/planship-react/README.md

 Welcome to the [Planship](https://planship.io) client-side SDK for React.
 This SDK is built on top of the [@planship/fetch](https://github.com/planship/planship-js/tree/master/packages/fetch) JavaScript library, and it uses the [React Context API](https://react.dev/learn/passing-data-deeply-with-context) to make consuming Planship data and functionality in React and Next.js apps easier.

+A complete working example of a Next.js app integrated with Planship can be found at https://github.com/planship/planship-nextjs-example

 ## The basics

 The Planship React SDK implements two context providers: